Amazon RDS for SQL Server – Support for Windows Authentication

 To learn more, read about Using Microsoft SQL Server Windows Authentication with a SQL Server DB Instance.

-This feature is now available in the US East (Northern Virginia), US West (Oregon), EU (Ireland), Asia Pacific (Sydney), Asia Pacific (Tokyo), and Asia Pacific (Singapore) Regions and you can start using it today.
+This feature is now available in the US East (N. Virginia), US West (Oregon), Europe (Ireland), Asia Pacific (Sydney), Asia Pacific (Tokyo), and Asia Pacific (Singapore) Regions and you can start using it today.
 There is no charge for the feature, but you will pay the standard rate for the use of AWS Directory Service for Microsoft Active Directory.